abukar10/Multivariate-TimeSeries-Modelling/README.md

 This code is built on the code base of LTSF-Linear Predictors (**GLinear, **NLinear**, **DLinear**).
 We would like to thank the following GitHub repository for their valuable code bases, datasets and detailed descriptions: https://github.com/t-rizvi/GLinear.git

+This repository is and extended version and build on the official Pytorch implementation of GLinear Predictor: "Paper Link".